 An indication is a specific situation that calls for the use of massage therapy as a treatment.
 The most common indications are neck and backaches, sciatica, and shoulder and hip pain.
 Lesser known indications include headaches and migraines, swelling, and relieving numbness, tingling, burning in the arms and legs due to nerve impingement. ***Always consult a physician prior to receiving a massage if you have any medical conditions.
 Please disclose all medical conditions to your therapist***

 Tendons connect muscle to bone, and are typically where trigger points are located, while ligaments connect bone to bone, providing cushion and shock-absorption for your joints.
 Fascia is a web of connective tissue that is interwoven throughout the body.
-Myofascial Release helps to break up adhesions of the fascia in order to release the tissue that it is restricting.
+Myofascial Release is a type of massage therapy which helps to break up adhesions of the fascia in order to release the tissue that it is restricting.
 Some common ailments involving the fascia are plantar fasciitis, frozen shoulder, TMJ and carpal tunnel syndrome.

 The elusive lymphatic system plays a significant role in our body's well-being.
 Not only does it assist our immune system by filtering out potentially harmful bacteria, but, as a part of our circulatory system, it also helps interstitial fluid return to the vascular system from the tissues which prevents swelling.
-Manual Lymphatic Drainage is commonly used for post-operative patients in order to reduce recovery time, and for people suffering from edema due to injury or other medical conditions.
+Manual Lymphatic Drainage is a type of massage therapy commonly used for post-operative patients in order to reduce recovery time, and for people suffering from edema due to injury or other medical conditions.

 Massage therapy can help improve skeletal alignment by releasing contracted muscles ("knots") which can pull bones out of alignment.
 It is also known to increase postural awareness, and can help reduce the likelihood of muscle spasms, and long-term pain and discomfort.
 Poor posture over long periods of time can attribute to many health issues, and makes it difficult for your spine to maintain proper balance and absorb shock due to the unnatural position of the vertebrae.